webala/blog-ssg/content/about.md

 +++++

-This is the about page.
+This is a simple static site generated using python programming language.
+Static websites are cool.